cgerling/ninety-nine-elixir-problems/problems/working-with-lists.md

 ```

 ## #07 - Flatten a nested list structure

+★★

 Transform a list, possibly holding lists as elements into a `flat` list by replacing each list with its elements (recursively).

-Difficulty ★★

 Examples:
 ```elixir